Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 It still didn't work after that, so I swithed the default value to 1, to check wheter the other code still worked, which it did.
 Sadly in terms of I2C no progress was made for a while, despite quite a few tweaks.
 After hours of tweaking I decided to test the most basic form (https://docs.arduino.cc/learn/communication/wire/) and discovered that didn't work.
 So I first started trying to get that to function.
 I didn't get that to work, so I switched which board did which and nothing changed.
 Then I asked ChatGPT wheter it could do anything for me, but it didn't result in anything functional.

-At this point I gave up.
+At this point I gave up.-->
+Part 3 would be combining the code of the first two parts into a single program.
+Sadly the IDE said the program was too big for my ESP32.
+So I tried multiple things including using Adafruit to send data between them, but that code was also too big.
+Then I tried I2C, but I was unable to get any connection in that way.
+So after about 6 hours of trying a variet of things, I simply gave up.
+All the strugles of part three can be read as comments.

 ### Code for part 1
 ```C